vega/altair/doc/user_guide/interactions.rst

         search_input
     )

-It is not always useful to require an exact match to the search syntax,and when we will be learning about :ref:`expressions`, we will see how we can match partial strings via a regex instead.
+It is not always useful to require an exact match to the search syntax, and when we will be learning about :ref:`expressions`, we will see how we can match partial strings via a regex instead.

 Logic-Driven Widgets
 --------------------